Disclosure Standard and Reasonable Investigation

 • Bring-down DD is not a one-time event at signing.
 It is a refreshed confirmation pulled close to the closing date so that the DD record remains current.
 A long gap between signing the underwriting agreement and the closing date widens the bring-down workload.

 Once a DD program is done, defendants who are not the issuer (underwriters, outside directors, experts) can assert a due-diligence defense by showing they conducted a reasonable investigation and had reasonable grounds for belief that the registration statement was accurate.
-The SEC's guidance lists the circumstances that will be considered in assessing whether the investigation was reasonable.
+The reasonable-investigation standard lists the circumstances that will be considered in assessing whether the investigation was reasonable.

 • The standard is situation-specific: no checklist guarantees compliance

-• Responsibility for incorporated documents: Whether the person had a role in producing or filing any document incorporated by reference into the registration statement
+• Responsibility for incorporated documents: Whether the person had any responsibility for a fact or document incorporated by reference, at the time of the filing from which it was incorporated

 Think of it this way: The framework is a sliding scale.
 An underwriter on an IPO for a first-time issuer with no analyst coverage is expected to dig deeper than the same underwriter on a follow-on offering for a seasoned public reporter that just filed a clean 10-K. Same legal standard, different practical depth.